nganbarova/Four-card-feature-section/README.md

-Getting started
+# Getting started

-1.Download the starter code
+1. Download the starter code

-2.Set up the project with version control (e.g. Git)
+2. Set up the project with version control (e.g. Git)

-3.Read the README.md file and have a look around the project
+3. Read the README.md file and have a look around the project

-4.Get colors, fonts etc from the style-guide.md file
+4. Get colors, fonts etc from the style-guide.md file

-5.Set up your project/file architecture however you want
+5. Set up your project/file architecture however you want

-6.Start coding!
+6. Start coding!